-A mountain bike tyre is specifically designed for off-road riding, and features raised knobs or "lugs" that are;designed to dig into loose material and provide grip on all terrain.
-A good mountain bike tyre will provide low rolling resistance, ample grip and provide a degree of cushioning that will enhance the quality of your ride.
+A mountain bike tyre is specifically designed for off-road riding and features raised knobs or 'lugs' designed to dig into loose material and provide grip on all terrain.
+A good mountain bike tyre will provide low rolling resistance, ample grip, and provide a degree of cushioning that will enhance the quality of your ride.

 Key factors to consider when buying a mountain bike tyre

-Wheel size: Tyres, like wheels, come in three different sizes for mountain bikes: 29 inch, 27.5 inch (650b) and 26 inch.
-Make sure that you get the right size tyre for your wheelset.
-The manufacturer's label on your wheelset should detail the size of tyre that they will take.
+Wheel size: Tyres, like wheels, come in three different sizes for mountain bikes: from 29 inch, right down to 24", so make sure you get the right size of tyre for your wheelset.
+The manufacturer's label on your wheelset should detail the size of tyre they need.

 Tyre width: Tyre width is a key factor in the feel and performance of your bike.
-A wider tyre gives greater stability when cornering and when moving fast; the higher surface area in contact with the ground improves grip and traction.
+A wider tyre provides greater stability when cornering and moving fast, with wider surface areas improving grip and traction.
 However, wider tyres reduce mud clearance between the tyre and the frame, and the higher friction also affects speed.
-Therefore a compromise has to be met: cross country mountain bikers tend to use tyres with a width of 1.8-2.2 inches, whilst more aggressive 'All-Mountain' riders and downhill racers use tyres of 2.1-2.4 inches width.
+This means a compromise has to be met: cross country mountain bikers tend to use tyres with a width of 1.8-2.2 inches, while more aggressive 'All-Mountain' riders and downhill racers use tyres up to 2.1 and 2.4 inches wide.

 Front and rear specific tyres

-Many manufacturers have front and rear specific tyres; this doesn't mean that you can't use a "front" tyre on the rear, or visa versa; it is just the tread and design of the tyre has been optimised to provide the best performance if you do use them on the intended wheel.
+Many manufacturers have front and rear specific tyres.
+This doesn't mean that you can't use a front tyre on the rear, or vice-versa, it is just that the tread and design of the tyre has been optimised to provide the best performance if you do use them on the intended wheel.

 Front tyre features

-Typically, a front tyre will have a slightly wider profile than a rear tyre; they also tend to have higher side lugs, but lower central lugs - to provide cornering confidence, but a lower rolling resistance.
+Typically, a front tyre will have a slightly wider profile than a rear tyre.
+They also tend to have higher side lugs but lower central lugs to provide cornering confidence while retaining a low rolling resistance.